modi161/social-media-platform/README.md

 ﻿# social-media-platform
 To install the project:
-1. Create a virtual environment python3 -m venv venv
+1. Create a virtual environment: python3 -m venv venv
 2. Activate the virtual environment: venv/Scripts/Activate